 -

 I hope this article has been of some help to you if you are considering a visit to West Scotland or the Scottish Isles.
-Please don't cancel your trip to Scotland, just adjust your timings and activities and take some repellant and you will be just fine!
-May your trip be midge free!
+Please don't cancel your trip to Scotland — just adjust your timings and activities, take some repellent, and you will be just fine.
+Scotland is worth every midge bite!

 All information was correct at the time of writing, please check things like entry costs and opening times before you arrive.